nextgis/docs_ngmobile/source/main.rst

 .. _ngmobile_useful_facilities:

-Useful facilities
+Useful features
 -----------------

-From the Main screen itself the App offers a couple of facilities useful in the field.
+From the Main screen itself you can access a couple of features useful in the field.

 .. _ngmobile_show_my_location:

 Show my location
 ^^^^^^^^^^^^^^^^

 To know your current location, just tap on the "Show my location: button (see item 3 in :numref:`ngmobile_main_activity_pic_1` above).
 This will show your current location on the map screen with a marker.
-If your "status info panel" (see item 9 in :numref:`ngmobile_main_activity_pic_1` above) is visible via appropriate Map settings (see :numref:`ngmobile_settings_map_pic`), you will be able to view the relevant information there itself.
+If your Status info panel (see item 9 in :numref:`ngmobile_main_activity_pic_1` above) is switched on via appropriate Map settings (see :numref:`ngmobile_settings_map_pic`) you'll also be able to view the relevant information there.

 .. note::
-   Your "Location" settings must be made ON from your Android mobile settings.
+   Your "Location" settings must be switched ON in your Android mobile settings.

 Measure distance
 ^^^^^^^^^^^^^^^^

-It is possible to measure the distance between two points from the map screen in a easy manner.
-Just tap on the measure button on the map screen (see item 6 in :numref:`ngmobile_main_activity_pic_1` above).
-It will give a message like "Tap on map to check points".
-Tap on your starting point.
-A red point with handle appears on the screen.
-Then tap on your second point.
-The first point becomes blue & second red dot will appear.
-A blue line is drawn between the points and the distance appears on the top toolbar.
+It is possible to measure the distance between two points directly on the map screen.
+Just tap on the Measuring button on Map screen (see item 6 in :numref:`ngmobile_main_activity_pic_1` above).
+Tap on your starting point (a new point in Edit mode will appear on the screen).
+Then tap on your finishing point (a second point in Edit mode and line between the points will appear on the screen).
+The distance between two points will be shown in Top toolbar.
 See :numref:`ngmobile_measure_distance_pic` below for illustration.

 .. figure:: _static/measure_distance.png
    :name: ngmobile_measure_distance_pic